Psyche-mia/actionet/README.md

 The '_./dataset/resources/user_tasks_' folder contains the **collection instances and tasks that each user is in charge of**.

 ## Dataset Statistics
+### Total
+Number of tasks: 63

+Number of task instances: 3038

+Max number of actions: 878

+Min number of actions: 3

+Mean number of actions: 70.5

+Standard deviation for actions: 78.3

+### By Room Category

 ## Annotation Program
 Our **annotation program** can be found in the '_./annotate_' folder.